nathanielhowe97/hdmain/README.md

 3.2 - progress on making the home page more of a homepage has already started, now includes a featured item section which shows some of the newest items in the booth. althought it does need work and will be fixed in 1.5.0
 5. perhaps implement howesdecorlinks.netlify.app into the homepage as well, just like a quick info thing to show what we're about...etc

-## Currently working on (1.4.1)
+## Currently working on (1.4.2)
-1. continuing to rework blog page logic
-2. polishing blog page code to make it work as efficient as possible while keeping it easy to understand
-3. implementing fallbacks (no JS, features not available due to browser support)
+1. implementing fallbacks (no JS, features not available due to browser support)

 ## Up next (1.5.0)
 1. Reworking homepage